It's not always possible to dictate your own travel schedule and decide when you can take vacation time to visit the Amalfi Coast in Italy.

 The month of September is also an excellent time to visit the Amalfi Coast, while the temperatures are still mild and the lion's share of tourists have left.

 During the winter, the Amalfi Coast has the mysterious air of the sea during the coldest months, with dramatic waves washing against the shore with such force that the spray reaches the balconies of the cliffside homes, and the villages empty out almost completely.

 Though the coast has a particularly dramatic feel during these months, remember than many cafés and restaurants will be closed, and that you will probably encounter wet weather.

-To help you choose the best season to visit the Amalfi Coast and to decide what to pack, here is a helpful chart of the average temperatures during each month of the year, and the amount of precipitation.
+To help you choose the best season to visit the Amalfi Coast in Italy and to decide what to pack, here is a helpful chart of the average temperatures during each month of the year, and the amount of precipitation.